rombdn/rombdn.github.io/source/_posts/2013-05-21-backbone-memory-leaks-with-chrome-heap-profiler.md

 Troobleshoot
 ----------------

-If take a heap snapshot we can see that the greetingEvent is in the retaining path of the views.
+If we take a heap snapshot we can see that the greetingEvent is in the retaining path of the views.
 This path prevent the GC to dispose the object.

 {% img /images/backbonemem/retainingpath.png %}